KristiyanGeorgiev1996/SharpSkills/01.Programming-Basics-C#/01.First-Steps-In-Coding/README.md

 This folder contains tasks from the **First steps in coding** section of the Programming Basics with C# course at SoftUni.
 Below are the tasks with brief descriptions.

-## 🔧 Tasks Overview:
+## 🔧 Tasks Overview

-### 📝 Task 1: [Console Program "Hello SoftUni"]
+### 📝 Task 1: Hello SoftUni
-**Problem Statement:**
-Write a C# console program that prints the text: "Hello SoftUni".
+Create a simple C# console application that prints a welcome message:
+**"Hello SoftUni"**

 ---

-### 📝 Task 2: [Numbers from 1 to 10]
+### 📝 Task 2: Numbers from 1 to 10
-**Problem Statement:**
-Write a C# console program that prints the numbers from 1 to 10, each on a new line.
+Write a program that prints the numbers from 1 to 10.
+Each number should be on a separate line.

 ---

-### 📝 Task 3: [Calculate Rectangle Area]
+### 📝 Task 3: Calculate Rectangle Area
-**Problem Statement:**
-Write a console program that reads two integers (the sides of a rectangle a and b) and calculates the rectangle’s area.
+Build a program that reads the width and height of a rectangle as integers, then calculates and prints its area.

 ---

-### 📝 Task 4: [Converter: Inches to Centimeters]
+### 📝 Task 4: Inches to Centimeters Converter
-**Problem Statement:**
-Write a program that reads a real number from the console and converts it from inches to centimeters.
+Develop a program that reads a measurement in inches (as a real number) and converts it to centimeters.
-To convert inches to centimeters, multiply the inches by 2.54 (1 inch = 2.54 cm).
+Use the formula: `centimeters = inches * 2.54`.

 ---

-### 📝 Task 5: [Greeting by Name]
+### 📝 Task 5: Greeting by Name
-**Problem Statement:**
-Write a program that reads a text (a person's name) from the console and prints "Hello, <name>!", where `<name>` is the entered name.
+Write a program that reads a name from the console and prints a personalized greeting:
+**"Hello, <name>!"**

 ---

-### 📝 Task 6: [Concatenate Text and Numbers]
+### 📝 Task 6: Concatenate Text and Numbers
-**Problem Statement:**
-Write a program that reads a first name, last name, age, and city from the console and prints the following message:
+Create a program that reads the user's first name, last name, age, and hometown, then prints a message like:
-"You are <firstName> <lastName>, a <age>-years old person from <town>."
+**"You are <firstName> <lastName>, a <age>-years old person from <town>."**

 ---

-### 📝 Task 7: [Project Creation]
+### 📝 Task 7: Project Creation
-**Problem Statement:**
-Write a program that calculates how many hours an architect will need to complete several building projects.
-One project takes 3 hours to complete.
+Write a program that calculates the time an architect needs to complete a given number of projects.

-**Input:**

-The console will receive 2 lines:
-1. The architect's name – string
-2. Number of projects to complete – integer in the range [0 … 100]

-**Output:**

-Print the following message:
-"The architect {architect's name} will need {needed hours} hours to complete {number of projects} project/s."
+Each project takes 3 hours to finish.
+The program should read the architect’s name and number of projects, and then display a summary message.

 ---

-### 📝 Task 8: [Pet Shop]
+### 📝 Task 8: Pet Shop
-**Problem Statement:**
-Write a program that calculates the cost for buying dog and cat food from a pet shop.
+Create a program that calculates the total cost of purchasing dog and cat food.
-The price for one pack of dog food is 2.50 BGN, and the price for one pack of cat food is 4.00 BGN.

-**Input:**

-The console receives 2 lines:
-1. Number of dog food packs – integer in the range [0…100]
-2. Number of cat food packs – integer in the range [0…100]

-**Output:**

-Print the total cost:
-"{total sum} lv."
+Prices:
+- Dog food: 2.50 BGN per pack
+- Cat food: 4.00 BGN per pack
+The program reads the number of each and prints the total amount due.

 ---

-### 📝 Task 9: [Yard Greening]
+### 📝 Task 9: Yard Greening
-**Problem Statement:**
-Bozhidara owns several houses on the Black Sea coast and wants to landscape some of their yards to create a cozy and pleasant environment for her guests.
-She hires a landscaping company.
+Bozhidara is landscaping a yard and hires a company to do the work.

-Write a program that calculates the final amount Bozhidara has to pay the company.
+Write a program that reads the yard area in square meters and calculates the total cost at 7.61 BGN/m², then applies an 18% discount.
-The price per square meter is 7.61 BGN (including VAT).
-Since her yard is quite large, the company offers an 18% discount on the total price.

-**Input:**

-The console receives a single real number in the range [0.00 … 10000.00] representing the area in square meters to be landscaped.

-**Output:**

-Print two lines:
-- "The final price is: {final price} lv."
-- "The discount is: {discount} lv."
+Print the final price and the discount amount.